 Make sure that the unit is unplugged before cleaning it.
 Brush away all the lingering dirt and debris from the cage by means of a soft-bristle brush.
 Put the dirt into the garbage bag to keep it from dropping all over the floor.
 Do not rush into this procedure, and make sure that you get the cage and its bottom cleaned up.

-As soon as the dirt and grime has been dealt with, use the vacuum cleaner on the grid of the unit.
-You can also use a gas duster/canned air/compressed air on the grid, instead of the vacuum cleaner.
+As soon as the dirt and grime have been dealt with, use the vacuum cleaner on the unit’s grid.
+You can also use a gas duster/canned air/compressed air on the grid instead of the vacuum cleaner.
 The burst of high-powered air will drive away the dirt clinging there.